galette/galettedoc/source/usermanual/avancee.rst

 .. note::

-   The reminders cron script still requires ``GALETTE_URI`` to be declared: it runs without an incoming request, so it cannot guess the instance address.
-Keep the constant if you automate reminders, :ref:`see reminders <reminders>`.
+   ``pref_galette_url`` is the one setting the :ref:`reminders cron script <reminders>` cannot do without: it runs with no incoming request, so it has no way of guessing the address of your instance.
+Set it - or keep the constant - if you automate reminders.